 When it comes to tackling climate change, there is so much that we as individuals can do.
 Maybe we can plant a tree.
 Save a tree.
 Recycle more.
 Drive less.
 Eat local, eat organic, eat less meat and move to a plant-based diet.
 Maybe we can support local farms and land trusts.
 We can fly less – and, if we must fly, we can buy carbon offsets.
 Maybe we can afford solar panels and move toward a carbon-neutral home.
 If we have financial investments, we can do what this church did – divest from fossil fuels – and if we’re college graduates, we can urge our alma mater to divest, as well.

-I’m thrilled to hear that this congregation is invited to take part in a new initiative that The Episcopal Church is launching on Ash Wednesday: Sustain Island Home.
-The Diocese of Western Massachusetts will also launch Sustain Island Home, starting in Lent.
+I’m thrilled to hear that this congregation is invited to take part in a new initiative that The Episcopal Church is launching in Lent: Sustain Island Home.
+The Diocese of Western Massachusetts will also join Sustain Island Home this Lent.
 Sustain Island Home1 will help us learn how to reduce our carbon emissions, and it provides a “carbon tracker” that will mark our progress as we make better choices around energy.
 Learning how to live a carbon-neutral life – learning how to ditch fossil fuels and turn toward energy efficiency, energy conservation, and clean renewable energy – is one of the most powerful and prayerful ways we can align ourselves with the love of God and neighbor.

 Individual changes make a difference, but because of the scope and speed of the climate crisis, we need more than individual action – we also need systemic change.
 As the IPCC has made clear, we need to transform our society and economy at a rate and scope that are historically unprecedented.
 To do that, we need to use our voices and our votes, and to make it politically possible to do what is scientifically necessary.
 This will not be easy.
 We will have to root ourselves and plant ourselves in the love and justice of God.